CHRC Charts of Competencies for Theatre Technicians

 Educators

-The Charts of competencies with its profile and training gap analysis can be found on the CHRC website:
+The Charts of competencies with their profile and training gap analysis are available for:

 • Presenters